 - Start on the Music Mile: One of the anchor points on Calgary’s Music Mile, Studio Bell, home of the National Music Centre, is comprised of five floors of exhibitions that tell the story of music in Canada and celebrate Canadian music icons.

 - Catch a glimpse of governance: Walk around Historic City Hall, currently undergoing major renovations, to view facts about this building at the heart of Calgary.
 Then head inside the Municipal Building, where Calgary’s City Council meets.
 There are frequently exhibits on display inside the building, and groups of 10 or more can register for a tour of the City of Calgary’s Civic Complex with a volunteer guide.

-- People-watch at Olympic Plaza: This plaza, built to celebrate the ’88 Olympics, is a prime spot for festivals in the summer (and for cooling off in the wading pool) and skating in the winter, all under the watch of the nearby Calgary Tower.
+- People-watch at Olympic Plaza: This plaza, built to celebrate the ’88 Olympics, is a prime spot for festivals (and for cooling off in the wading pool) in the summer and skating in the winter, all under the watch of the nearby Calgary Tower.